 For example, let’s say you post regular announcements on your site about different events or promotions with similar content.
-Instead of creating a new post for every new event or announcement, writing content, selecting the same categories, etc., you could just duplicate an existing post, make a few small changes to the content, publish, and you’re done!
+Instead of creating a new post for every new event or announcement, writing content, selecting the same categories, etc., you could just copy an existing post, make a few small changes to the content, publish, and you’re done!

-Copying Posts And Pages On Your WordPress Site
+Copying WordPress Posts And Pages

 For more details, go here}:

-(WordPress Plugins Menu – Add New)
+(WP Plugins Menu – Add New)

 This brings you to the WordPress Plugins screen …